alhinator/Doom-YEEternal/README.md

         How to play:
-        -W/A/S/D : move around
+        W/A/S/D : move around
-        -Weapons : 1 - Plasma Rifle  2 - Neon Edge
+        Weapons : 1 - Plasma Rifle  2 - Neon Edge
-        -Q/E/scroll wheel : change weapon
+        Q/E/scroll wheel : change weapon
-        -Space : dash, advance dialogue
+        Space : dash, advance dialogue
-        -F : interact
+        F : interact
-        -LMB : regular attack
+        LMB : regular attack
-        -RMB : heavy attack
+        RMB : heavy attack
-        -ESC: adjust volume/quit
+        ESC: adjust volume/quit
-        -Collect the key at the end of each level to exit it, and be able to progress to the next one.
+        Collect the key at the end of each level to exit it, and be able to progress to the next one.
-	-If you're ever in a tight spot, you can press R to return to that level's spawn point.
+        Note: player name must be less than 10 characters.
-        -Note: player name must be less than 10 characters.
+	If you're ever in a tight spot, you can press R to return to that level's spawn point.